Flavorful Fish Jerky Recipe:

 Bottom of Recipe

-The Best Way to Store Fish Jerky
+How to Store Fish Jerky for Maximum Freshness

 Fish jerky has natural oils that can shorten its shelf life, so proper storage is essential.
 Keep it in an airtight container in the fridge for up to two weeks or freeze it for several months.
 Avoid keeping it at room temperature for too long, as fish jerky is more prone to spoilage than beef or pork.